 Students may access their "student information" by using the Web Advisor account.
-Each student is given a PIN number to access the following information: schedule, transcript, financial records and financial aid.
+Your username and password will access the following information: schedule, transcript, financial records and financial aid.
 This information will remain confidential as long as the student secures his/her PIN number.